 The actual shape of the interior of the window on the screen (excluding the effects of overlapping windows).
-When a window has a client clip region or a client bounding region, the effective clip region is the intersection of the default clip region, the client clip region (if any) and the client bounding region (if any).
-Otherwise, the effective clip region is the same as the default clip region.
+When a window has a client clip region or a client effective input region region or a client bounding region, the effective input region is the intersection of the default input region, the client input region (if any) and the client bounding region (if any).
+Otherwise, the effective input region is the same as the default input region.